 This may seem unbelievable, but Damian Kevitt lived it.
-On a routine Sunday morning bike ride in February 2013, a driver struck him and never stopped -- dragging him nearly a quarter mile under the car, from the streets onto and down the freeway.
+On a regular Sunday morning bike ride in February 2013, a driver struck him and never stopped -- dragging him nearly a quarter mile under the car, from the streets onto and down the freeway.
 Fortunately (and almost unbelievably), he survived.
 In the process, he lost his right leg and gained a new mission: to use what happened to him to help save the lives of others by making the streets safer for all road users.
 In January 2014, he founded Streets Are For Everyone (SAFE), a 501(c)3 non-profit organization to accomplish that mission.

 Creativity and Change Through Public Service Announcements (PSAs)